 - Turn right on South 7th Ave. and continue to parking areas on the left side.

 Please stop by our Parking Information Kiosk (watch for signs directing you to it on South 7th Avenue) for parking information and a campus map.
 Please park in the Paid Visitor Parking Lot and we will gladly validate your parking.
+Be sure to bring your parking slip into the Office of Admissions so we can validate your parking.

-The Admissions Office is located just across the street from the Visit Parking Lot in the Strand Union Building (SUB).
+The Admissions Office is located just across the street from the Visitor Parking Lot in the Strand Union Building (SUB).
 Go through the South entrance and up the stairs.
 The Admissions Office is located right across the hall from the SRO Coffee Shop - first door on your right.

 Many of our visitors prefer to use GoogleMaps or MapQuest to locate campus.
 Although the Admissions office does not have an actual physical address, you can use the intersection outside of the Strand Union Building to generate good turn instructions.
 The intersection is: South 7th Ave and West Grant St, Bozeman, MT 59715.